Darxo/Hardened/README.md

 ### Throwing Weapon Rework

+- Throwing Weapons now have a minimum attack range of 1, just like all other ranged attacks
 - Throwing regular **Throwing Weapons** now cost 15 Fatigue (up from 10 for Axes, 14 for Javelins and 12 for Bolas), just like in Vanilla
 - Throwing **Heavy Throwing Weapons** now costs 5 Action Points (up from 4) and 18 Fatigue (up from 15)
 - Throwing **Crude Javelins** now costs 5 Action Points (up from 4)